Main Street in downtown historic Snohomish, Wash. Credit: Jasperdo/Flickr CC

 Nearby bonus: If you prefer hiking on trails rather than in a corn maze, lace up your boots at Lord Hill Regional Park, a best-kept-secret nature wonderland that’s just a few miles outside of town.
 Or, if your family would rather bond over mini golf, check out the 18-hole course at Snohomish Valley Golf Center, just outside town.

 5. Nosh on

 Ready for lunch or dinner?
-Right in town, Roger’s Riverview Bistro has a kids’ menu.
+Right in town, Roger’s Riverview Bistro features a children’s menu with some kiddie favorites.
+Casual Grilla Bites offers tasty and healthy lunch items in a kid-friendly atmosphere.
 Fred’s Rivertown Alehouse pairs vintage décor your grandma would love with a foodie-worthy menu.
 And just outside of town, win kid kudos at the Buzz Inn Steakhouse, which sits right next to Harvey Airfield.
 Watch small aircraft take off and land while you dine.
 The airfield is also home to a skydiving school.